-Customer satisfaction scores have been on target this quarter.
+Customer satisfaction score is on target this quarter.

-There has been a significant drop in the % of scheduled services operated.
+There has been a significant reduction in the percentage of scheduled services operated.
+(Target obtained from previous quarter)

-Network Excess Journey Time is below target.
+Network Excess Journey Time is below (better than) target.
+(Target obtained from previous quarter)